hakavlad/memavaild/README.md

 ## Known problems

-- Awful documentation.
+- The documentation is terrible.
 - The ZFS ARC cache is memory-reclaimable, like the Linux buffer cache.
 However, in contrast to the buffer cache, it currently does not count to MemAvailable (see openzfs/zfs#10255).
+Don't use memavaild with ZFS.

 ## Install

-#### On rmp-based:
+#### On rpm-based:

 See https://copr.fedorainfracloud.org/coprs/elxreno/memavaild/